 As interest in tackling mental health stigma and discrimination is growing across the world, and at global levels, GASA members are keen to support others.
 Time to Change (England) holds the GASA secretariat and Chair role, but without any dedicated funding for GASA these activities are limited; members receive a quarterly newsletter written by Dr. Bettina Friedrich on a voluntary basis and we aim to meet face-to-face every 18-24 months, or ahead of the WPA Openings Doors stigma research conferences.

-The next Global Anti-Stigma Alliance pre-conference will be in Copenhagen 18–19 September 2017, ahead of the 8th Together Against Stigma Conference.
+The last Global Anti-Stigma Alliance meeting was held in Copenhagen 18–19 September 2017, ahead of the 8th WPA Together Against Stigma Conference.